samyang-au/attendance-record/README.md

 ## Setup Database Table

 In a command prompt, change to the directory you copied the code to, run <Code>yarn createDatabase</code> to create the database.
 It will prompt you for the user name and password.
 Typically you'll use "postgres" as user name and the password you choose in the "Install Database" step.
 However, you can also use any login that have super user privilege.
 If you already have a database created, it'll also prompt you if you want to delete and re-create the database.
+Alternatively, if you don't want to type in user name and password all the time, you can also add a <code>.env</code> file in the database folder for user_name and password, and the script will simply use those credentials.
+Note: only do this in test environment or you risk expose your super user password.

 During the very first run of <code>yarn createDatabase</code>, it will also create a <code>node_user</code>, and place a <code>.env</code> file in the graph directory.
 This will be the user express use to login to the database.